 Village of Somers Water Diversion Application

 The DNR received a straddling community diversion application from the village of Somers in February 2021.
-The village of Somers requests to divert up to 1.2 million gallons of water per day.
+The village of Somers requests to divert up to an annual average of 1.2 million gallons of water per day.

 DNR review of the village of Somers straddling community diversion application will include a public hearing, a public comment period and a determination by the Wisconsin DNR whether or not the application meets the Great Lakes Compact requirements for a straddling community exception to the ban on diversions.